aduffy70/Crepidomanes_GBS_manuscript/Crepidomanes_GBS_manuscript.md

 ##  Conclusions and further work

-Untested assumptions about dispersal ability of gemmae relative to spores:

-  * Dispersal of asexual or vegetative propagules has been better studied in bryophytes and species that rarely or never produce sporophytes are common (20% of British mosses have never been found producing sporophytes).
-Bryophyte propagules with size and structure comparable to _C. intricatum_ gemmae play a role in habitat colonization and local or regional maintenance of populations, including examples in the Appalachians (Plagiochila caduciloba and Herbertus spp, [@Frey2011-uy]).
-Dispersal mechanisms water droplets, wind, and animal vectors have been demonstrated to be potentially viable in bryophytes [@Pasiche-Lisboa2018-kz].

-  * Lack of gametophyte populations in manmade sites like train tunnels or roads cuts has been offered as evidence of poor gemmae dispersal, but it is not clear how extensively those types of sites been surveyed or whether there are there habitat requirements we haven't considered which make those sites unsuitable.
-Experiments like recent studies to determine limiting factors in _V. appalachiana_ distribution [@Chambers2016-kf] could test this.
+Many of the expectations for genetic diversity under different hypotheses are based on untested assumptions about the dispersal ability of _C. intricatum_ gemmae relative to spores based on their size.
+Dispersal of asexual or vegetative propagules has been better studied in bryophytes.
+Bryophytes that rarely or never produce sporophytes are common--sporophytes are unknown for 20% of British mosses--and bryophyte propagules with size and structure comparable to _C. intricatum_ gemmae play an important role in habitat colonization and local or regional maintenance of populations [@Frey2011-uy].
+Dispersal mechanisms including water, wind, and animal vectors have been demonstrated in bryophytes [@Pasiche-Lisboa2018-kz] but nothing is known about the dispersal mechanisms or ability of Crepidomanes gemmae or gametophyte fragments.
+The lack of gametophyte populations in recently disturbed sites like train tunnels or roadcuts is taken as evidence of poor dispersal [@Farrar1992-pm] but it is not clear whether these habitats have been extensively surveyed or whether there are habitat requirements differences that make those sites unsuitable.
+Experiments like the recent study to determine limiting factors in _V. appalachiana_ distribution [@Chambers2016-kf] could test this.

-  * Wind dispersal does seem less likely to be effective based on gemmae size and the protected sites where the gametophytes grow, but this and other dispersal mechanisms have not been investigated in _C. intricatum_.

-I haven't said anything about the "WHY" of lack of sporophytes...

-  * Single genotypes in clonal populations (and self-incompatibility) are a possible explanation for lack of sporophytes--but we have evidence for multiple genotypes in at least some clones.

-We may not have been able to differentiate among hypotheses using the GBS data, but what were we able to do?

-  * Highlighted risks of assuming gametophyte spp based on lack of sporophytes or geographic location--it isn't always _C. intricatum_. _D. petersii_'s range may extend into Southern Illinois.

-  * Found evidence suggesting we cannot assume single clones even in gametophytes growing intimately entwined.

-  * Found evidence suggesting possible intermingling (or less likely, hybridization) of spp in single patches of gametophyte.
+Nothing in this study addressed the question of why we do not find _C. intricatum_ sporophytes, and it is unlikely that population genetics data can provide an answer--though the presence of multiple genotypes in some populations suggests that it is not a problem of self-incompatibility in clonal populations.
+Further work is needed to investigate potential explainations for the lack of sexual reproduction in _C. intricatum_.

+We were not able to use GBS data to differentiate among hypotheses for how _C. intricatum_ independent gametophyte populations were established and reached their current distribution, but this study provides useful information on filmy fern independent gametophytes in Eastern North America.
+The data presented highlight the risks of assuming gametophyte species based on geographic location and presence or absence of sporophytes--all three species included in this study may be found without sporophytes and _C. intricatum_ may be found growing with sporophytes of other filmy fern species.
+A contiguous patch of independent gametophytes may contain more than a single species, which is significant based on suggestions that some Asian independent gametophytes are not directly producing sporophytes, but may be contributing gametes for hybridization [@Ebihara2009-sg].

-  * Provided a first look at the patterns of genetic variation in _C. intricatum_ gametophyte populations.
-Found only weak evidence of isolation by distance, and genetic variation is present at all geographic scales.
+This study provides a first look at patterns of genetic variation in _C. intricatum_ gametophyte populations, which demonstrate a lack of genetic structure, only weak evidence of isolation by distance, and genetic variation present at all geographic scales.
+Even within a contiguous patch of gametophytes, individuals growing intimately entwined may not be genetically identical clones.

-  * Our finding that some independent gametophyte populations may contain more than one species is significant given Ebihara's work [@Ebihara2009-sg] suggesting independent gametophytes may not be directly producing sporophytes but may be contributing gametes for hybridization.

-Despite some of the challenges of this study it does have some advantages over previous population genetic analyses of species with independent gametophyte species:

-  * Highly variable markers: In previous studies few populations of _T. speciosum_ or _V. appalachiana_ contained more than a single isozyme phenotype or cpDNA genotype, and _T. intricatum_ samples all shared a single isozyme phenotype, whereas we identified variation within most of the sites with multiple samples.

-Other things to work in?

-Devil's Hole Pupfish system.
-Similar questions about establishment with similar possible timeframes.
-Well funded and researched due to high conservation interest, no issues with ploidy, no issues with asexual reproduction, potential source populations are nearby... but they still cannot reach a consensus.

 ACKNOWLEDGEMENTS
 ================